GMAP/SPBench/libs/README.md

 - build-essential
 - cmake
-- yasm
 - python (tested on python3 and python2.7)

 You can run the command bellow to install theses dependencies or ask a system admin.

 ``
-sudo apt-get install -y build-essential cmake yasm python3 ``
+sudo apt-get install -y build-essential cmake python3 ``

 ## Installation
-For Lane Detection you first must install ffmpeg and then OpenCV.
+For Lane Detection you first must install yasm -> ffmpeg -> OpenCV -> UPL.

-For Bzip2 you only need to install the bzlib library.
+For Bzip2 you need to install the bzlib -> UPL.

-For Ferret, you must install GSL and JPEG
+For Ferret, you must install GSL -> JPEG -> UPL

 ## ffmpeg